dhanton/quantum-chess/docs/index.md

 The following method was devised with these restrictions in mind.

-Each piece is assigned a binary string (a qflag) that starts with a single 1 bit in a unique position.
+Each piece is assigned a binary string (that we call qflag) that starts with a single 1 bit in a unique position.
 So if we had 4 pieces their qflags would be 0001, 0010, 0100 and 1000.
-Any time we entangle two pieces we perform a binary OR between their flags.
+Any time we entangle two pieces we perform a binary OR between their qflags.
 So for example entangling the first piece with the last piece would set both of their flags to 1001.

 With this simple idea we can know, without any sort of access to the internal state of the simulation, if two pieces are entangled with each other.
 Of course we can't know their amplitudes, but we don't need to.

-When one of the pieces needs to be collapsed we simply find all other pieces that have 1s in the same positions (by performing a binary AND) and then we collapse them as well.
+When one of the pieces needs to be collapsed we simply find all other pieces that have 1s in the same positions (by performing a binary AND between their qflags) and then we collapse them as well.
 For example if we wanted to collapse the first piece, we'd instantly know that we also have to collapse the last one (since 1001 AND 1001 != 0).
+We'd also know that no other piece needs to be collapsed (since 1001 AND 0100 = 0, 1001 AND 0010 = 0).

-An example of qflags is shown in figure 2.
+An example of qflags is shown in the following image.
 As you can see, the board is 5x5 and there are 4 unique pieces forming three different pairs.
 Two of the pieces are entangled (1000 and 0001).
 One of the pieces is in a state of superposition (0100).
 And the last piece is collapsed.

 ![](https://raw.githubusercontent.com/Dhanton/quantum-chess/master/docs/images/figure_2.png)

-_go [here](https://github.com/Dhanton/quantum-chess/blob/master/docs/images/figure_2.png) if you can't see the image_

 Qflags are used to run most of the internal operations of the classical program and also to display entanglement and superposition to the player (you can access it by right-cliking).